tetracorp/k240/docs/_posts/2020-02-29-development.md

-A copy of the game was quickly acquired by someone credited as "Troops & Troll" and provided to pirate groups TRSI & Zenith (TRZ), who quickly stripped the manual copy-protection from the game and released a pirate copy on 26 May 1994.
+A copy of the game was quickly acquired by someone credited as "Troops & Troll" and provided to pirate groups TRSI & Zenith (TRZ), who quickly stripped the manual copy-protection from the game (a two-byte change) and released a pirate copy on 26 May 1994.
 In other words, the game was cracked not within six days of going on sale, but within six days of the finished build.

 A second build of the game, v2.000, was completed on 7 June 1994 at 11:15.
 This version was almost certainly produced to fix bugs, though a more thorough